kyperbelt/TTP-Compiler/README.md

 ## Todo:
 An assortment of tasks that still need implementing.
 - [ ] Add virtual machine to help with analysis.
-- [ ] Add preprocessing for function returns using register D and stack data structure.
+- [ ] Add reprocessing for function returns using register D and stack data structure.
 - [ ] Output to binary.(why? because it would be cool!)